 What do I need to do after receiving an approved decision?
 If your appeal is approved, please check your OneStart account to ensure that there are no other Financial Aid to-do items listed.
-If nothing else is needed, you can expect to receive notification of your financial aid package within the next 7 days.
+If nothing else is needed, you can expect to receive notification of your financial aid package within the next 7-10 business days.

 What do I need to do after receiving a denied decision?
 If your appeal is denied, you are ineligible to receive financial aid until you have reestablished your eligibility.
 You should refer to your denial email for additional information and explanation.
 If your appeal was denied due to completion rate or GPA issues, you may reestablish eligibility by taking classes and paying for them on your own in order to bring your GPA or completion rate up to the minimum SAP standards.

 What happens if I do not appeal?
 For those that do not wish to submit an appeal, financial aid will not be awarded until eligibility has been reestablished.
 The only way to do this without submitting an appeal is to bring your GPA and/or completion rate above the minimum standards of a 2.0 IU GPA (undergraduate) or 3.0 (graduate) and at least a 67% completion rate.
 Please note that if you were selected for exceeding the 150% rule, you cannot correct that status by taking additional credit hours.